 As a dental assistant, you’ll enjoy a job that is always in demand, that has a healthy salary, and that provides the opportunity to genuinely help people.
 It’s medical and scientific, without requiring huge amounts of training as would be necessary to become a nurse, doctor, or dentist.
-If this sounds like the kind of work that might appeal to you, then check out the ads below to begin your career as a dental nurse.
+In this post, we will examine this profession in detail.

 What Does a Dental Assistant Do?

 The role of a dental assistant is to help assist the dentist in any way they can.
 This can involve a number of key roles, ranging from basic admin (arranging and managing appointments, dealing with patient records, and ordering supplies) to clinical duties.
 Clinical duties can involve handling tools, sterilizing equipment, operating suction devices and others, processing x-rays, making impressions to be used for dental fixtures, and putting the patient at ease during their visit.

 The skills that are required for a dental technician therefore include: